kennethdavidbuck/ember-cli-storagekit/README.md

   // ...snip...
 ```

-Now your incoming keys will be stored to this:
+Now your incoming keys will be stored like this:

 ```
 'storagekit:mykey'